An Eastern European country, formerly part of the Soviet Union, and of all the ex-Soviet Republics the one that retained the USSR

 .
 And that amount of time should just about suffice to do everything listed here, provided you are prepared to go at a somewhat fast pace and are willing to pay for guided tours to the otherwise less easily accessible places (such as Khatyn

 Some 80 nationalities are eligible for this new visa scheme.
-If your citizenship is not amongst those or if you want to stay longer than five days, then you still have to apply for a regular tourist visa.
+If your citizenship is not amongst those, then you still have to apply for a regular tourist visa.
 It's slightly less of a hassle than for some other former Soviet Republics, but is not cheap (currently 60 EUR).
 Furthermore it takes time and pre-planning, as you will require a LOI (letter of invitation) from a Belarusian tour operator or hotel.
 Annoyingly you also have to purchase extra travel/health insurance, even if you already have cover at home or a general travel insurance policy – but unless that explicitly states that it covers Belarus (something like “world-wide cover” does not suffice!) it won't be accepted for the visa application.

 Apart from the usual applying at an embassy or consulate, you can now also get your visa on arrival if you fly into Minsk